Converting natural gas to propane or propane to natural gas is the same processes by installing new orifices.

 Modine 53080 Gas to LP Conversion Kit for 100K BTU

-Steps for Converting a Basic Furnace
+Steps for Converting a Furnace to Propane Natural Gas (Basic Over)

-- Take pictures and write down the wiring connections to the gas valve
+- Take pictures and write down the wiring connections to the gas valve.

-- Disconnect the gas valve
+- Disconnect the gas valve.

 - Locate the orifices/jets and with the correct size wrench remove them.